 The design itself must utilize the specific energy values indicated by the energy analysis.
-Mandatory sections of the ASHRAE 90.1-2016 or 2018 IECC must be complied with even if the energy analysis software printout passes without the design in compliance with a mandatory section.
-The software used must be a DOE approved software from one of the following options:
+Mandatory sections of the ASHRAE 90.1 and/or IECC must be complied with even if the energy analysis software printout passes without the design in compliance with a mandatory section.
+Note: The design shall conform to the latest published nationally recognized codes, standards, and guidelines edition.

-- A. Commercial COMcheck published by the US Department of Energy (DOE) based on the 2016 ASHRAE Standard 90.1 (ComCheck Windows Version 4.1.1 - Build 4.1.10 - Downloadable - also available as the Web version) for the prescriptive path; user completed inspection checklists shall be provided with the printout, - B. Residential REScheck published by the US Department of Energy (DOE) based on the 2018 IECC (REScheck Windows Version 4.6.5 - Build 4.6.5.1 - Downloadable - also available as the Web version) for the prescriptive path; user completed inspection checklists shall be provided with the printout, - C. Other DOE approved/sponsored software based on the ASHRAE Standard 90.1- 2016 or 2018 IECC; based on Whole-Building Energy Performance Simulation: eQUEST (DOE-2), EnergyPlus, SPARK, Building Design Advisor, Trace, etc. Provide full input values not just the results demonstrating and documenting percent improved above a baseline.
+- A. Commercial COMcheck published by the U.S. Department of Energy (DOE) based on the ASHRAE Standard 90.1 (COMcheck Windows Version/Build 4.1.5.5 Downloadable - also available as the Web version) for the prescriptive path; user completed inspection checklists shall be provided with the printout, - B. Residential REScheck published by the U.S. Department of Energy (DOE) based on the IECC (REScheck Windows Version/Build 4.7.2.1.
+Downloadable - also available as the Web version) for the prescriptive path; user completed inspection checklists shall be provided with the printout, - C. Other DOE approved/sponsored software based on the ASHRAE Standard 90.1 and/or IECC; based on Whole-Building Energy Performance Simulation: eQUEST (DOE-2), EnergyPlus, SPARK, Building Design Advisor, Trace, etc. Provide full input values not just the results demonstrating and documenting percent improved above a baseline.
 Results to be intelligible and actionable.